blogmywiki/microbit-video/README.md

 ## What it does
-It generated a demo of some boxes and text as a black and white NTSC video image you can view on a TV.
+It generates a demo of some boxes, text and a live counter as a black and white NTSC video image you can view on a TV.

 ## What you need to try it out
-- A V1 micro:bit
+- A V1 micro:bit, USB lead and battery pack
 - A 680 ohm resistor
 - Some crocodile clip leads
 - A phono / RCA plug with bare wires